The Studio of Ingres in Rome

 The Studio of Ingres in Rome (French: L'Atelier d'Ingres in Rome) is an 1818 oil painting by the French artist Jean Alaux.
 It depicts the painter Jean Auguste Dominique Ingres in his studio on the Via Gregoriana in Rome.
 He is shown holding a violin in the company of his wife Madeleine Chapelle.
 In the background a number of his paintings can be seen on the walls.

-Today the work is in the collection of the Musée Ingres Bourdelle in Montauban, having been acquired in 1886.
+The work has been in the collection of the Musée Ingres Bourdelle in Montauban, southern France, since 1886.